Kashmir Great Lakes

 Naranag to Srinagar drive: 2 Hours Drive.

 The last day was also very hard for me.
-Last day especially because of the steep descend and it was a never ending descend.
-As my knee cap was a bit tight, I suffered a blood clot which made my knees worst.
-My knees definitely suffered the most and I think I would need at least a few weeks to recover.
+It was the last day, especially because of the steep descent, and it was a never-ending descent.
+As my kneecap was a bit tight, I suffered a blood clot, which made my knees worse.
+My knees suffered the most, and I think I would need at least a few weeks to recover.

 Do not forget to wear the right knee caps to protect your knees during the descends.
 It’s a saviour.